Appeal of in-person branch banking fading fast post pandemic

 Most appealing reasons to switch banks

-When asked about the reasons they would make the switch to a competitor, 52 percent of Indonesian consumers said their number one reason would be to secure improved personalization and controls in their digital banking service.
+When asked about the reasons they would make the switch to a competitor, 16 percent of New Zealand consumers said their number one reason would be to secure improved personalization and controls in their digital banking service.
 The poll defined this as the ability to view transaction history, update personal details, reset passwords and other such functions.
 Interestingly, personalization and control was also the top reason for switching across Asia Pacific (31%).

 Other top switching drivers across Asia Pacific were; the ability to control a payment card (set transaction limits, lock/unlock); the ability to set up recurring payments; and improved security features such as biometrics and two-factor authentication.

-FICO’s Advancing New Experiences in Digital Banking survey was conducted in December 2020 using an online, quantitative poll of 5,000 consumers across ten countries and regions carried out on behalf of FICO by an independent research company.
-The countries surveyed were Australia, Hong Kong, Indonesia, Malaysia, New Zealand, Philippines, Singapore, Taiwan, Thailand and Vietnam.
+FICO’s Advancing New Experiences in Digital Banking survey was conducted in December 2020 using an online, quantitative poll of 5,000 consumers across ten countries and regions, carried out on behalf of FICO by an independent research company.
+The countries and regions surveyed were Australia, Hong Kong, Indonesia, Malaysia, New Zealand, Philippines, Singapore, Taiwan, Thailand and Vietnam.